MizaGBF/GBFAP/readme.md

 }
 ```

+# Embed in a HTML page
+Check the [demo](https://github.com/MizaGBF/GBFAP/blob/main/demo.html) page and the [demo folder](https://github.com/MizaGBF/GBFAP/tree/main/demo) for a minimal example of how to include the player in another page.
+Do note you'll have to set the `AnimeData` accordingly to the element you wish to load.

 # Exceptions/Quirks
 * **Missing animations**
 Some skins/characters/weapons/weapons reuse animations of another version and, as a result, don't have their own.